rbowsley/lamplighthelp/source/20-4-1_Setting_up_an_Attendee_payee_rule..markdown

-# 20.4.1 Setting up an Attendee Payee Rule
+# 20.4.1 Charge Module: Setting up an Attendee Payee Rule

 > An attendee payee rule specifies that the {{person}} or {{org}} listed in the {{work}} record pays for the session